 At Signature, we love Mondays because it is the start of a week full of potential and opportunity – the beginning of a positive, long lasting experience.
 Each day our highly engaged team consistently lives our mission to improve the health of our clients’ business and make the lives of those we work with better.
 Of course, this leads to success for all.
 It’s more than a job at our organization, it’s a calling with rich rewards.

 Research shows that high Associate engagement is fundamentally linked to performance.
 Since our founding in 2004, Signature has continually embraced a mission-focused, values-driven approach to service, making every day an opportunity to impact our industry.
 This energy powers our companies’ ability to attract, develop and retain top performers.
 Talent is our key resource.
 Signature Performance’s client metrics and feedback demonstrate the differentiating impact of an Associate focus.

 “Companies with engaged employees outperform those without them by a whopping 202%” (Osman, 2018).

 Do you want to find out how we achieve stellar results for our clients and our team -which equates to fabulous Mondays?
 Learn how we maximize performance and productivity consistently through a highly engaged workforce in our latest report.
 And, to find out more about life at Signature, and available career opportunities, check out our Careers page.

 Mark Mathia is the Chief Experience Officer at Signature Performance Inc., in Omaha, NE.
+Mathia is also a Gallup Certified Strengths Coach.
 Signature Performance is an industry leader in reducing healthcare administration costs for private and public healthcare sectors.
 Our unmatched experience in serving both the payer and provider side of healthcare financial management allows us to implement innovative solutions for every administrative demand.